CJ Kelly knows a lot about baseball, and has written many in-depth articles on the subject.

 Hank Thompson struggled after baseball.
 Demons that were present while he played came to the forefront after leaving the game.

 As his career ended, so did his marriage.
-At the end of 1956, alone and with no job prospects, he became a cab driver; bar-tended as well.
-But he eventually ended up back in prison.
-That final stint in the penitentiary changed his life.
+At the end of 1956, alone and with no job prospects, he became a cab driver, as well as bartended.
+But, he eventually ended up back in prison and that final stint in the penitentiary changed his life.

 Thanks to his change of heart, he was released in 1967 and got a job as a recreation director in Fresno, California.
 With its close proximity to the Bay Area, Hank began going to see the Giants again and renewed old friendships.
 The Giants invited him to the 1969 Old Timers game.
 The future looked bright.